Any UW-Madison student is eligible to use Survivor Services and our Women’s Health Clinic

 Mondays | 10 – 11:30 am

 Fridays | 10:30 am – noon

 Sarah Kohlstedt, PhD & Wei-Chiao Hsu, PhD

 A supportive group environment focused on the emotional, behavioral, and organizational challenges associated with the dissertation process.
 Participants establish individual weekly research and personal goals, and share experiences and perspectives around common themes (e.g., procrastination, careers on or beyond the tenure track, advisor etiquette, and juggling multiple life roles).

 Group Leader: Jo Hoese, PhD

 Eating Concerns Recovery Support Group

-This group is intended for students who are currently recovering from an eating disorder or distorted body image and would like to talk about themes essential to recovery in a supportive, safe environment.
-It will be a semi-structured, confidential group utilizing metaphor and story along with guided discussion to create community, provide support, and build insight and understanding.
+This group is intended for students recovering from an eating disorder or distorted body image and would like to talk about themes essential to recovery in a supportive, safe environment.
+This is a semi-structured, confidential group utilizing metaphor and story along with guided discussion to create community, provide support, and build insight and understanding.

 LGBTQ Support & Empowerment Group

 A support and psychoeducational group for students who are navigating sexual and/or gender identity development and acceptance.
 Students who identify as bisexual, gay, lesbian, queer, questioning, transgender, or any other personally meaningful term are all welcome to this group.
 Focus is on establishing positive connections with others and exploring the process of integrating one’s sexual and gender identities in authentic, self-affirming ways.